cloud-simple/docker-ciscat/README.md

 * According to `docker-compose.yaml` file the container is started with the host path `/srv/docker/my4ccpd` mounted as the container volume with path `/var/lib/mysql`
   * This volume is used as `MySQL Data Directory` where information managed by the MySQL server is stored
   * If `mysql` container instance starts with empty `Data Directory` all the necessary data in the `Data Directory` will be created and initialized
-  * If `mysql` container instance starts with a data directory that already contains a database, the pre-existing database will not be changed in any way
+  * If `mysql` container instance starts with a `Data Directory` that already contains a database, the pre-existing database will not be changed in any way
   * Binding a directory on the host into a container in the described way provides the persistent storage for the application data managed by MySQL
 * The corresponding directory `/srv/docker/my4ccpd` has to be prepared on host OS and mounted to the `my4ccpd` container as `/var/lib/mysql` volume
   * It can be done the way provided in `docker-compose.yaml` file or using corresponding `docker` command  with `-v` flag, like: `-v "/srv/docker/my4ccpd:/var/lib/mysql"`

 ## End User Usage

-To run Assessor App tool on Windows OS, an user should create batch file and run it as Administrator.
+To run Assessor App tool on Windows OS, an end user can create a batch file with specified below commands and run it as Administrator.
 In the following steps a file with name `ciscat.bat` is created as an example on Windows Desktop of Windows 10 Pro OS

 * Right Click on Windows Desktop -> Click `New` -> Click `Text Document`
 * Provide `ciscat.bat` as the name for the file -> Press `Enter` -> Click `Yes` in the `Rename` confirmation window